ringcentral/ringcentral-api-docs/docs/ai/prerequisites.md

 ## Prerequisites

-To use the Conversational Intelligence APIs, it is necessary to have a RingCentral account and a graduated application(with production credentials).
+To use the Artificial Intelligence APIs, it is necessary to have a RingCentral account and a graduated application(with production credentials).

 ### 1. Creating an account

-RingCentral Conversation AI API users belong to RingCentral accounts which can be either RingCentral MVP (Message, Video, Phone) or RingCentral Video (Message, Video) accounts.
+RingCentral AI API users belong to RingCentral accounts which can be either RingCentral MVP (Message, Video, Phone) or RingCentral Video (Message, Video) accounts.

 If you are not a customer, [sign up for a free RingCentral Video account](https://app.ringcentral.com/signup).

-!!! warning "Conversational AI APIs will not work with free Developer Accounts"
+!!! warning "Artificial AI APIs will not work with free Developer Accounts"
     These APIs will not work with "Free Developer Account".
 If you want to try these with a free account, you will have to create [RingCentral Video Pro free account](https://app.ringcentral.com/signup) and use that to login to Developer Console and create an application.

 ### 2. Creating an application